ph1lz4/ph1lz4/README.md

 hello , i am prince / phil / shostar , i have an unhealthy obsession with philza minecraft

-anyone and everyone is welcome to c+h and interact with me at all times
+anyone and everyone is welcome to c+h please i'll actually DIE please c+h me if i'm ever online

 other than philza minecraft i also enjoy rick and morty, solar opposites, and inside job